jsoeterbroek/epoch/gold_hat.md

 ![Berlin Gold hat calendar](https://github.com/jsoeterbroek/epoch/blob/main/assets/960px-Berlin_Gold_hat_calendar.jpeg)

-In principle, starting with zone Z i {\displaystyle Z_{i}}, a sum is achieved by adding a relevant contiguous number of neighbouring sections: Z i . . .
-Z i + n {\displaystyle Z_{i}\,...\,Z_{i+n}}.
+In principle, starting with zone ***Z i***, a sum is achieved by adding a relevant contiguous number of neighbouring sections: ***Z i . . .
+Z i + n***.
 To reach the equivalent lunar or solar value, from this initial sum must be subtracted the sum of symbols from the intercalary zone(s) within the area counted.

 The illustration depicts the solar representation on the left and the lunar one on the right.
 The red or blue fields in Zones 5, 7, 16, and 17 are intercalary zones.

 The values in the individual fields are reached by multiplying the number of symbols per zone with the number of rings or circles incorporated in each predominant symbol.
 The special symbols in Zone 5 are assigned the value of 38, as indicated by their number.

 **Example**
 Zone 12 is dominated by 20 repetitions of punched symbol No. 14, a circular disc symbol surrounded by 5 concentric circles.
 Thus, the symbol has the value of 20 × 5 = 100.
 The smaller ring symbols placed between the larger repetitions of No. 14 are considered as mere ornaments and thus not counted.

 Through this system, the Hats can be used to calculate a lunisolar calendrical system, i.e. a direct reading in either lunar or solar dates, as well as the conversion between them.